Puluwat language: Consonants

+/tʃ, ɻ/ may also be heard as [ts, ɾ] in free variation among speakers.

 In the voicing of consonants, nasals, liquids, and glides are always voiced.
 Voiceless consonants consist of stops and fricatives and usually follow a pattern of being voiceless initially, weakly voiced medially, and voiceless at the end.

 Puluwatese consists of long consonants ccòwo (heavy) and short consonants ppel (light).
 Long consonants are considered more forceful and are often used to display an emotion such as fear.
 Such an example is the word for hide-and seek/ tow-the-ghost: likohhomà.
 In this case, the "hh" long consonant creates a heavy sound that is used to frighten children.

 An interesting pattern in consonant replacement occurs where /w-/ and /y-/ glides replace /k-/ in some words.
 Some of the most commonly heard forms are as follows: